interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/utilitiesconcurrency.rst

   getManagedCommands().scheduleWithFixedDelay(command, 5, 1, TimeUnit.MINUTES);

-There is an extra argument that allows you to determine what happens if an exception is thrown while your command is running.
+There is an extra argument for both method variations that allows you to determine what happens if an exception is thrown while your command is running.
 This version of the method has the arguments ``scheduleWithFixedDelay(Runnable command, long initialDelay, long delay, TimeUnit unit, boolean allowTerminate)``.